daaronr/micro-giving-pub/osborne_notes_britt/osborne_discuss_britt.md

 and suppose that they *choose according to their preference relations* (it is not automatic; we could have people that prefer one thing but choose something else... this gets to behavioral economics and the 'deep meaning' of preferences)...

+**Britt: Wow!
+Seems like behavioral economics play a vital role in microeconomics!**

 > then their corresponding choice functions differ.